sandeeplingam1/saga/docs/customization.md

 - Adding additional metadata to the "content" field, like the document title, so that it can be matched in the search results.
 Modify `app/backend/prepdocslib/searchmanager.py` to include more text in the `content` field.
 - Making additional fields searchable by the full text search step.
 For example, the "sourcepage" field is not currently searchable, but you could make that into a `SearchableField` with `searchable=True` in `app/backend/prepdocslib/searchmanager.py`.
 A change like that requires [re-building the index](https://learn.microsoft.com/azure/search/search-howto-reindex#change-an-index-schema).
 - Using function calling to search by particular fields, like searching by the filename.
-See this blog post on [function calling for structured retrieval](https://blog.pamelafox.org/2024/03/rag-techniques-using-function-calling.html).
+See the blog post on function calling for structured retrieval.
 - Using a different splitting strategy for the documents, or modifying the existing ones, to improve the chunks that are indexed.
 You can find the currently available splitters in `app/backend/prepdocslib/textsplitter.py`.

 ### Evaluating answer quality